-As with the other means such as forms, most of the customers do not take much interest in writing the details about the quality of service or simply get frustrated, which ultimately reduce the customer happiness.
+As with the other means such as forms, most of the customers do not take much interest in writing the details about the quality of service or simply get frustrated, which ultimately reduces customer happiness.

-If you are heading a business, you can use mobile apps to take the feedback of the customers through NPS to quickly end the feedback-capturing process and for more meaningful insight.
+If you are heading a business, you can use mobile apps to take the feedback of the customers through NPS, a common features of FSM software, to quickly end the feedback-capturing process and for more meaningful insight.

 4. Keeping the Word

 When a customer is promised that issue will be resolved in a particular time frame, then it must be done so.
 If your field service operations are paper-based or manual, chances of breaking a promise or not keeping the word increase due to manual errors.
 It could happen with your most dedicated field service technicians as well.

 Broken promises hurt.
 No matter whether we are a kid or adults, or in our personal lives or business.

 Phrases like “let us check the issue first” or “at the moment, we have no idea of the problem” have no place in the field-service market, no matter how honest you are trying to be.
 These phrases can break the morale of the customers.